e-candeloro/Driver-State-Detection/README.md

 ## How It Works?

-This script search for the driver face, then use the dlib library to predict 68 facial keypoints.
+This script searches for the driver face, then use the dlib library to predict 68 facial keypoints.
 The enumeration and location of all the face keypoints/landmarks can be seen [here](https://raw.githubusercontent.com/e-candeloro/Driver-State-Detection/master/predictor/Keypoint%20map%20example.png).

-With those keypoints, the following feature (scores) are computed:
+With those keypoints, the following scores are computed:

 - **EAR**: Eye Aspect Ratio, it's the normalized average eyes aperture, and it's used to see how much the eyes are opened or closed
 - **Gaze Score**: L2 Norm (Euclidean distance) between the center of the eye and the pupil, it's used to see if the driver is looking away or not
 - **Head Pose**: Roll, Pitch and Yaw of the head of the driver.
-The angles are used to see if the driver is not looking straight ahead or doesn't have a straight head pose (probably unconscious)
+The angles are used to see if the driver is not looking straight ahead or doesn't have a straight head pose (is probably unconscious)
 - **PERCLOS**: PERcentage of CLOSure eye time, used to see how much time the eyes are closed in a minute.
 A threshold of 0.2 is used in this case (20% of a minute) and the EAR score is used to estimate when the eyes are closed.

 The driver states can be classified as: